MajorWalrus/pin/README.md

 ### Caution

-pin stores data in the clear.
+pin stores data in the *clear*.
 If you use it to keep track of anything financially or personally vital, you're insane.

 ## Roadmap

 ### Short Term
 * better file parsing to detect pins not surrounded by spaces
 * scan file should have flags to ignore or replace known pins
-* bettter help text and --help for all commmands
+* bettter help text and `--help` for all commmands

 ### Medium Term
 * output colors with import System.Console.ANSI
-* displaying known pins should check the hash of the file and the line if the pin has moved to a newline, but the hash has not changed, then just update the pin point
+* displaying known pins should check the hash of the file and the line. if the pin has moved to a newline, but the hash has not changed, then just update the pin point.
-* naming pins in the source file. perhaps like `(alias>`
+* providing aliases for pins in the source file. perhaps like `(alias>`

 #### New commands
 * show related = shows all the pins in the file
-* scan folder = above, but for all files in a folder
+* scan folder = like scan, but for all files in a folder
 * scan folder recursive = above, but for all sub-folders
 * scan here = scans the current directory with System.Directory.getCurrentDirectory
   * more sensible output for the above. perhaps lists with the first 40 chars of the line, the file, the path

 #### Lists of pins
-* list sort & filter = list all pins and
+* list sort & filter = list all pins and apply basic organization
 * list all = list all pins with more data
-* list formatting - make the pins display fixed width
+* list formatting = make the pins display fixed width

 ### Long Term
 * some kind of settings to control file types, remove the pins on scan, ...